kfjahnke/envutil/README.md

 various magnifications to see what envutil comes up with (pass -v to see the filer coefficients).

+## --twine_normalize   normalize twining filter weights gleaned from a file

+If you pass a file with twining kernel values, the default is to use them as they are: you are free to apply any possible twining filter, including, e.g. differentiators which may yield negative output.
+Most of the time, though, your kernel's weights will all be positive and the filter will have unit gain, meaning that all weights add up to one.
+At times it's easier to just calculate filter weights without making sure that the sum of the weights is one.
+Pass --twine_normalize to let envutil do the normalization for you.

 ## --twine TWINE         use twine*twine oversampling and box filter

 The effect of 'twining' is the same as oversampling and subsequent application